-Future Impacts of Accounting Pronouncements-The Village has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 75, Accounting and Financial Reporting for Postemployment Benefit Plans Other Than Pensions, No. 85, Omnibus, and No. 86, Certain Debt Extinguishments Issues, effective for the year ending May 31, 2019; No. 83, Certain Asset Retirement Obligations, No. 84, Fiduciary Activities, No. 88, Certain Disclosures related to Debt, including Direct Borrowings and Direct Placements, and No. 90, Majority Equity Interests-an Amendment of GASB Statements No. 14 and No. 61, effective for the year ending May 31, 2020; and No. 87, Leases, and No. 89, Accounting for Interest Costs Incurred before the End of a Construction Period, effective for the year ending May 31, 2021.
-The Village is, therefore, unable to disclose the impact that adopting GASB Statements No. 75, 83, 84, 85, 86, 87, 88, 89 and 90 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The Village has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 83, Certain Asset Retirement Obligations; No. 84, Fiduciary Activities; and No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, and No. 90, Majority Equity Interests-an amendment of GSAB Statements No. 14 and No. 61 effective for the year ending May 31, 2020, No. 87, Leases; and No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the year ending May 31, 2021, and No. 91, Conduit Debt Obligations, effective for the year ending May 31, 2021.
+The Village is, therefore, unable to disclose the impact that adopting GASB Statements No. 83, 84, 87, 88, 89, 90 and 91 will have on its financial position and results of operations.